 Rudolf Haken is a composer and violist internationally renowned for his creative melding of disparate musical styles and genres.
-He is particularly known for his work with extended-range violas, appearing in concert on four continents with his Rivinus five-string viola and Jensen six-string electric viola.
+He is particularly known for his work with extended-range violas, appearing in concert on four continents with his five-string Rivinus viola and six-string Wood Viper electric viola.

 Performances of his compositions, including numerous commissioned works, have met with great success both in live performance and recordings.
 In September 2012, violinist Rachel Barton Pine premiered Rudolf Haken’s solo violin work Faust at Chicago’s Beethoven Festival.
 Pine had commissioned this work from Haken as part of an effort to bring heavy metal influence into solo acoustic violin music.
 In April 2011, Haken’s Violin Concerto for Stefan Milenkovich was premiered at the NOMUS Festival (Novi Sad, Serbia) and at Kolarac Hall in Belgrade.
 A Centaur CD of concertos composed by Rudolf Haken was chosen as a 2007 “Critics’ Choice” by American Record Guide.
 In 2004, WTTW-Chicago produced a video featuring Haken performing his transcriptions of Van Halen and Metallica on a Jensen five-string electric viola.
 This video was shown frequently in passenger areas at O’Hare and Midway airports in Chicago.